rkdarst/scicomp/tut/practical/practical-correct-programs.rst

 Practical ways to write correct code
 ====================================

 We've covered testing.
 We've covered version control.
-But still
+But have we put it all together yet?

+I (and I think most people) are surprised by the number of trivial bugs we find in our code.
+This discussion is based off of techniques I use to minimize bugs.
+Most of them are summaries of things discussed in other talks.
+Since I am not an expert here, I hope that others will contribute ideas to this talk.

+See also: http://arxiv.org/abs/1210.0530, "Best Practices for Scientific Computing", Greg Wilson et. al.